nelbin4/openttd-admin-bot/README.md

 - Auto pause/unpause when no companies exist or when players join
 - Goal tracking with winner announcements and automatic map reloads
 - Auto cleanup of old, low-value companies based on configurable thresholds
-- Player engagement with welcome messages, chat commands, and hourly rankings
+- Player engagement with welcome messages, chat commands, and interval company value rankings
 - Self-service company reset via `!reset` with spectator confirmation
 - Anti-griefing limit: enforces `MAX_COMPANIES_PER_IP` per client and resets extras
 - Multi-server support from a single async instance